© – 2002 by Steven McFadden

-Perhaps as a consequence of institutional neglect, the Autumn Festival is unhampered by empty or misdirected social traditions, as in the case of Christmas shopping orgies, or hollow Easter bunnies clogged with thick rivers of chocolate.
+Perhaps as a consequence of institutional neglect, the Autumn Festival is unhampered by empty, misdirected or commercially hijacked traditions, as in the case of Christmas shopping orgies.
 We are free to devise a new kind of festival where the drama, the song, the dance, and the ritual celebrate free will, courage, and spiritual intelligence — a festival that may truly help answer the needs of the times.

 – End –